mitchgemma/Caddy-Shaq/README.md

 - There will be a nav bar for easy navigation throughout the apps' pages
 - Index page will look like a grid and will display the courses name, a picture of the course, and the course par
 - On each course page, users will be able to document recent rounds they have played at that course
-- Users will be able to track multiple rounds on the same course show page, and be able to make edits and deletions
+- Users will be able to track multiple rounds on the same course show page, and be able to make edits and deletions for each round
 - Users will have the option to remove courses from their index page, or remove specific rounds from the show page
--

 ### Stretch Goals: